CSGY-9223-Group4/robusto-demo/README.md

     `./tuf-repo-data/metadata/` directory.
 You can match the metadata files with the reference metadata files that I have provided.
 1.  `./final_product` which contains the in-toto demo output files I used.
 You have to replace these files with your part1 output files.
+Make sure you **do not** put `./final_product/demo-project` directory and `./final_product/untar.link` into the `./final_product` directory as these should not be pushed to the TUF repository.
 1.  `./targets-ite2-saurabh/` which contains the targets and in-toto metadata after running the `./migrate` script for my demo.
 You have to run the `./migrate` after putting your files in `./final_product` to set up